 Paying your rent

-We can take payments made with a debit or credit card over the phone.
+We can take payments made with a debit or credit card - contact us.

 Over the internet

 Just visit www.allpayments.net, payments can be made with a debit card - such as Maestro, Delta or Switch - or by Credit Card.

 Using the Allpay app

 If you have a smartphone, why not pay your rent using the free Allpay app?
 The new app is available to download free of charge from the Apple App store and Google Play.
 The allpay App is free to use, but some network operators may charge for some services such as downloading or using the App, so please check with them.
 Find out more about how the app works: www.allpay.net/app